duckdb/ducklake-web/docs/stable/duckdb/getting_started/choosing_a_catalog_database.md

 On the technical side, consider the following:

 * If you would like to perform **local data warehousing with a single client**, use [DuckDB](#duckdb) as the catalog database.
-* If you would like to perform **local data warehousing using multiple clients**, use [SQLite](#sqlite) as the catalog database.
+* If you would like to perform **local data warehousing using multiple local clients**, use [SQLite](#sqlite) as the catalog database.
-  While SQLite doesn't allow concurrent reads and writes, its default mode is to `ATTACH` and `DETACH` for every query, together with providing a “retry time-out” for queries when a write-lock is encountered.
-This allows a reasonable amount of multi-processing support (effectively hiding the single-writer model).
-* If you would like to operate a **multi-user lakehouse**, choose a database system that allows concurrent access by clients, such as [MySQL](#mysql) or [PostgreSQL](#postgresql).
+* If you would like to operate a **multi-user lakehouse** with potentially remote clients, choose a transactional client-server database system as the catalog database: [MySQL](#mysql) or [PostgreSQL](#postgresql).

-DuckDB uses standard interfaces to connect to databases.

 ## DuckDB

-DuckDB can, of course, natively connect to DuckDB databases.
+DuckDB can, of course, natively connect to DuckDB database files.
-So, to get started, you only need to install the `ducklake` extension and attach to your DuckLake:
+So, to get started, you only need to install the [`ducklake` extension](https://duckdb.org/docs/stable/core_extensions/ducklake) and attach to your DuckLake:

 ```sql
 INSTALL ducklake;